 Well, I've now managed to visit Launceston Castle twice more, both on lovely sunny days, and its only served to reinforce my initial impression; this is one of the most impressive Norman castles in England, and an absolute delight to explore.

 About Launceston Castle

 Address: Launceston, Cornwall, England, PL15 7DR

 Attraction Type: Castle

-Location: in Launceston
+Location: In Launceston town centre